mpritchardESTM/esteemedio.github.io/_posts/2020-08-04-5-tips-to-find-a-web-developer-for-your-business.md

 ## **Determine Your Services**

 Depending upon your scope, you may want more than a web developer to finish the job.
 Web developers provide many services, but they specialize in niches.
 Whether they offer a full-range of services hinges on a few things: Are they a freelancer?
 Are they a contractor?
 Part of an agency?
-Here are some roles and responsibilities of some common web-related positions.
+Here are some roles and responsibilities of some web-related positions.

 ### Web Developers